University of FloridaSolutions for Your Life

-Morus alba fruitless cultivars: White Mulberry1
+Morus alba Fruitless Cultivars: White Mulberry

-Edward F. Gilman and Dennis G. Watson2
+Edward F. Gilman and Dennis G. Watson

 Introduction

-This group of mulberries is fruitless, a definite plus when compared to the mess created by the abundant fruits of the common White Mulberry.
+This group of mulberries is fruitless, a definite plus when compared to the mess created by the abundant fruits of the common white mulberry.
 The plant quickly forms a dark green mass of foliage from a short trunk, or group of trunks.
 This gives many people reason to plant the tree.
 However, it is quite sensitive to ice damage, has invasive surface roots and drops leaves in summer.

+Figure 1.
 Middle-aged Morus alba fruitless cultivars: White Mulberry

 General Information